 If students do not complete homework they will be issued with a detention for up to an hour.
 During this detention, students should complete missed homework.
-Students who fail these detentions will receive a C4 behaviour whole school detention.
+Students who fail these detentions will receive a C4 behaviour detention

 Support to Learn conversations with their teachers regarding the reasons for missed homework need to take place, ideally before the next lesson.

 Support to learn conversations are ones that explore the issues behind the non-completion of homework.
 This is to help prevent further homework issues and resolve any conflict.
 As a result, student progress should improve.

 They happen between teacher and student but may be further explored with parents either on the telephone or at a face to face meeting.
-A series of actions identified from the conversations could be carried out by the student, teacher,

-HOD, HOY, parents or a combination of those involved.
+A series of actions identified from the conversations could be carried out by the student, teacher, HOD, HOY, parents or a combination of those involved.

-Students who repeatedly fail to complete homework will be required to attend homework club and may be placed on Faculty report.
+Students who repeatedly fail to complete homework will be required to attend homework club, may be placed on Faculty report and if in KS4, may be placed in whole school detention.